 Interdisciplinary research institutes are nothing new in leading universities.
 As the complexity of modern life and new technologies has increased, so too has the need to combine expertise in order to better study new ways of working and playing, to analyze how people use new technologies and gain insights leading to better design.
 Typically such interdisciplinary institutes are created by means of a collaborative initiative by individuals in two or three academic disciplines.
 H-STAR took a significant step beyond.

 H-STAR cut across the entire university, bringing together leading scholars from many disciplines, some of which had traditionally been far apart, such as engineering and theater studies, communications and art, or medical informatics and psychology.
-What defines H-STAR, and what unites the Stanford researchers that participate in the new institute, is a passionate interest in the disciplines that contribute to the interdisciplinary mix of the institute, and the ways in which people and technology interact — interests that are at the same time well defined yet so broad as to be campus wide.
+What defines H-STAR, and what unites the Stanford researchers who participate in the new Institute, is a passionate interest in the disciplines that contribute to the interdisciplinary mix of the Institute, and the ways in which people and technology interact — interests that are at the same time well defined yet so broad as to be campus wide.

 At the close of H-STAR in March of 2022, a total of 64 Stanford researchers from all five schools had carried out research funded through H-STAR, participated in an H-STAR research planning retreat, or hosted a visiting H-STAR researcher from another university or a mediaX member company.
 In addition, over 115 Stanford faculty members had received over $5.5M in research support through H-STAR’s affiliate program, mediaX at Stanford University.